-- Expected result: TTFC expects to produce a slightly higher expected insurance result and expected financial result with the growth of the business and investments. - Scenarios: For SST 2021, TTFC started to model lapse and pandemic risk using the FINMA scenarios following the inclusion of Life business in its risk profile.
+- Expected result: TTFC expects to produce a slightly higher expected insurance result and expected financial result with the growth of the business and investments. - Scenarios: TTFC models lapse and pandemic risk using the FINMA scenarios.
 The pandemic scenario considers the correlation between non-life underwriting risk, life underwriting risk and market risk.
-The impact of these scenarios on the target capital in still small. - Diversification: The benefit of diversification improved due to the new credit risk model and an improved diversification in TTFC's risk profile.
+The impact of the pandemic scenario is small for SST 2021 and SST 2022.
+The impact of the lapse scenario is nil for SST 2022. - Diversification: The benefit of diversification increased compared the previous year.